Labs and Facilities

 Augmented Reality Environment at APL (ARENA)

 ARENA is a visual-simulation test and demonstration facility, made to showcase the interactive virtual environments that APL develops for military training.
-For example, the Virtual Instructor Project, which can train sailors to launch weapons from submarines, can be displayed across the multitude of screens in the room to provide an immersive demonstration of the application.
+For example, the Virtual Instructor project, which can train sailors to launch weapons for submarines, can be displayed across the multitude of screens in the room or used with virtual reality technology to provide an immersive demonstration of the application.

 Brain-Computer Interface Lab